 4. A Guided Wine Walk & Wine Tasting Tour

-The Stuttgart region boasts some of the best vineyards and wine brews in Germany.
-This tour gives you a chance to explore some of the most exquisite wine-growing regions in Germany.
+The Stuttgart region boasts some of the best vineyards and wines in Germany.
+This tour allows you to explore some of Germany’s most exquisite wine-growing regions.

 More features of this tour: